How to Apply For a Medical Marijuana Card in PA

 What’s Next After Getting A Recommendation?

 The PA Medical Marijuana Card Application Process Explained

 Step 1: To begin, visit the Pennsylvania Medical Marijuana Program’s patient registration portal, and fill out the online form.
 Please take note of your Patient ID number, as you’ll be needing to submit it to the provider during your appointment.

-Step 2: Following your registration, go to www.quickmedcards.com/pennsylvania and complete our patient registration form.
+Step 2: Following your registration, visit our Pennsylvania medical marijuana card page and complete our patient registration form.
 Watch the video above to find out what you need to do following your appointment.